 We have been expanding our target client group to the non-franchised SMEs in recent years with focusing on enterprises which have been in the manufacturing and exporting business and turned to domestic market in China.
 These businesses all experienced sharp decline in sales account of slow economic recovery and lower consumption demand in Europe and United States.
 We estimate that there are 4 million businesses that fall into the category of non-franchised SMEs, and we aim to assist them in expanding their business nationally in China.
-We are continuing to expanding the size of our potential client base with advertising solution provided by Liansuo.com and brand and sales channel expansion management and expansion solutions by brand IMAP (investigation, modulizaiton, application and promotion) management service and the offline sales channel expansion service, provided by our operating VIE in Quanzhou and Zhao Shang Ke Hubei, our equity investment affiliate.
-Since 2011, we have increased our engaged client base from 2000 enterprises in 2010 to more than 10,000 enterprises in 2013.
+We are continuing to expanding the size of our potential client base with advertising solution provided by Liansuo.com, our premium advertising and marketing web portal and brand and sales channel expansion management and expansion solutions by brand IMAP (investigation, modulization, application and promotion) management service and the offline sales channel expansion service.